gibson042/canonicaljson-spec/README.md

      6. including no insignificant leading zeroes in the exponent
   6. MUST represent all strings (including object member names) in their minimal-length UTF-8 encoding
      1. avoiding escape sequences for characters except those otherwise inexpressible in JSON (U+0022 QUOTATION MARK, U+005C REVERSE SOLIDUS, and ASCII control characters U+0000 through U+001F) or UTF-8 (U+D800 through U+DFFF), and
+     2. avoiding escape sequences for combining characters without regard to where they appear, and
-     2. using two-character escape sequences for characters that support them:
+     3. using two-character escape sequences where possible for characters that require escaping:
         * `\b` U+0008 BACKSPACE
         * `\t` U+0009 CHARACTER TABULATION ("tab")
         * `\n` U+000A LINE FEED ("newline")